I'm shocked. Etude's back!

 Anyway, truth be told, the real reason I did this post today is because I wanted to use this photo again.
 I took a few years ago at Comma Coffee .
 The bits of mirror were, at the time, pasted on the wall.
 However now, in the light of the PI addition, it's really the most accurate photo I have of myself.

-Now back to the task
+Now back to the tasks at hand.

 18/02/2012